Quantum Network Discrimination: Preliminaries

 In this work we will mostly consider $2$-combs, also known as superchannels~\cite{CDP08}, as they capture the important features of our problem.
 For simplicity we will usually denote $2$-combs as $\Theta\equiv\Theta^2$ and we will often use the decomposition $(\cE_{C\rightarrow AS}, \cD_{BS\rightarrow D})$.
 Generally we will drop subscripts when the system are clear from the context.

 If one takes e.g. a quantum circuit and writes it in the above form it is often not a priori clear whether a certain gate should belong to the channel $\cE$ or $\cD$, meaning many different networks can describe the same circuit.
 Here, we assume that a description of he network is given.
 Nevertheless for many examples it will be useful to make this ambiguity explicit by introducing a side-channel with which we parametrize a superchannel as $(\cE_{C\rightarrow AS},\cS_{S\rightarrow S'}, \cD_{BS'\rightarrow D})$.
 For example depictions of superchannels see Figures~\ref{Fig:super} and~\ref{Fig:superExamples}.
-It is however worth pointing out that one can limit the possible descriptions without loosing generality.
+It is however worth pointing out that one can limit the possible descriptions without losing generality.
 First notice that we can always extend $\cE$ to an isometry $\cV_\cE$ and $\cD$ to also trace out the additional system.
 This does not change the implemented superchannel~\cite{G18}.
+An analog statement for general networks had previously been observed in~\cite{bisio11,bisio11b}.
 Furthermore, it was shown in~\cite[Theorem 2]{gour2020dynamical} that all parameterizations $(\cV_\cE, \cD)$ with minimal system size $|S|$ are unique up to the choice of a unitary.